Mary, New Zealand & Canada Specialist

-After graduating college in Baltimore, I moved to Wellington, New Zealand on a working holiday visa to live and travel with friends.
-We quickly immersed ourselves in the quirky food capital, working in cafes and hostels with backpackers from the around the globe.
-In our travels, we moved from the North to the South Island, working on farms and camping in vans along the way.
-Only six months after my visa ended, I was hired by Audley as a New Zealand country specialist and returned for a month of travel as part of my research for my new position.
+Originally from Boston, I went to school in Baltimore, Maryland before graduating from university and moving to New Zealand on a working holiday visa.
+Living and exploring with friends, we quickly immersed ourselves in Wellington, the quirky food capital, working in cafes and hostels with backpackers from the around the globe.
+Then, we set off around the North and South Islands, working on farms and camping in vans along the way.

 I'll never forget when…